 Is Rocky Point Safe?

-Is Rocky Point Safe?
-I’m not going to insult you with a yes or no answer.
-I’m going to ask you to decide for yourself based on my personal experience of being there last week.
+Are you thinking about going to Rocky Point because it's close to where you live?
+You may be asking yourself 'is Rocky Point safe right now?'
+I'm not going to insult you with a yes or no answer.
+I'm going to ask you to decide for yourself based on my personal experience.

 My trip started on a lovely clear morning, the temps in Flagstaff were well below normal, at 9 degrees Fahrenheit.
 My husband and I started driving in the morning, giving ourselves plenty of time to get to Rocky Point, since it is never wise to travel in Mexico after dark.